joseeden/joeden/docs/005-Cybersecurity/004-Cryptography/010-Symmetric-Encryption.md

 - 64-bit block size, but in reality its 56-bits because 8-bits is for overhead/parity.
 - The larger the block size, the faster the encryption.
 - Number of rounds refers to how many rounds the data went through encryption.
-It is a pretty good clue as to how robust encryption is.
+- Number of rounds is a pretty good clue as to how robust encryption is.
 - Blowfish and twofish were both released as open source products.

+Individual notes:

+- **3DES**

+  - Running an algorithm like DES twice or thrice is subject to a man-in-the-middle attack.
+  - Secure method used in keying mode one, up to 2030.
+  - When used with 3 different keys, it has effective length of 112 bits.

+- **AES**

+  - Like DES, AES uses combination of substitution and transpositions.
+  - Same key is used to encrypt and decrypt a file.

+- **Blowfish**

+  - Public domain algorithm, can be used freely.
+  - Not considered secure anymore, its own creator recommends the use of Twofish instead.

+- **Twofish**

+  - Public domain algorithm, can be used freely.
+  - Still considered secure for use today.

 ### Streaming Ciphers